 French-Language Services grant

-The following organizations can apply for funding:
+The following organizations may apply for funding:

 - Government of Alberta ministries and agencies

-- Alberta non-profit organizations
+- non-profit organizations located in Alberta

 How to apply

 Step 1.
 Before you apply

 Step 2.
 Submit your Intent to Apply form